• Home

 “I have known Kevin for a long period of time, and have no doubt that he will go down as one of the GREAT Fed Chairmen, maybe the best,” Trump wrote on Truth Social as he announced Warsh’s appointment.
 “On top of everything else, he is central casting, and he will never let you down.”

-That phrase, central casting, has become vintage Trump over the past decade.
-The former reality-star-turned-president has long viewed senior roles not merely as technocratic jobs, but as parts to be played in front of the national stage.
+That phrase, “central casting,” has become vintage Trump over the past decade.
+The former reality-star-turned-president has long viewed senior roles not merely as technocratic jobs, but as parts to be played on the national stage.

 Warsh has been down this road before.
 He was a finalist for the job in 2017, competing with current Fed Chair Jerome Powell, before ultimately being passed over.
 At that time, Trump reportedly fixated less on Warsh’s views on interest rates than on his youth and appearance.
 According to Axios, Warsh came to the White House in 2019 to discuss policy, only for Trump to pivot quickly to his looks.
 “You’re a really handsome guy,” Trump told him, before asking his age.
 When Warsh told him, Trump responded: “Well, you look good for 47.”
 (Warsh did not immediately respond to requests for comment.)

-Previous reported suggested that, in 2018, Trump had privately questioned whether former Fed Chair Janet Yellen — who stands 5-foot-3 — was “tall enough” for the role, a claim Trump later disputed.
-She was a contrast from an archetypal central banker, “Tall” Paul Volcker, the towering Fed chair who crushed inflation in the early 1980s, stood 6-foot-7 — an intimidating physical presence that an FT commentator once said could “instill fear in financiers” before he spoke.
+Previous reporting suggested that, in 2018, Trump had privately questioned whether former Fed Chair Janet Yellen—who stands at 5-foot-3—was “tall enough” for the role, a claim Trump later disputed.
+She was a contrast from an archetypal central banker such as Paul Volcker, the towering Fed chair who crushed inflation in the early 1980s and stood 6-foot-7—an intimidating physical presence that a Financial Times commentator once said could “instill fear in financiers” before he spoke.

 What is central casting?